purepisces/Wenqing-Machine_Learning_Blog/Machine-Learning-Interview-Questions/interview-questions.md

 A decorator in Python is a function that wraps another function, adding functionality.
 They’re useful for logging, timing, and access control, among other things.

+___
+**What is Regularization in ML??**

+Regularization is a technique used to prevent overfitting in ML models.
+Overfitting occurs when a model is too complex and fits the training data too closely, resulting in poor performance on new, unseen data.
+Regularization techniques add a penalty term to the model's objective function, which encourages the model to find simpler solutions by reducing the magnitude of the coefficients or parameters in the model.
+This reduces the model's ability to fit the noise in the training data, resulting in better generalization performance on new data.
+Some popular regularization techniques include L1 (lasso) and L2 (ridge) regularization, which differ in the way they penalize the coefficients.

+___

 ## Question 1